Community Herbalist Retreat

 Here's what we've got planned thus far:

-Grieving with Pine with Suzanne Stone
+Grounding with Oak with Suzanne Stone

 Cecilia Quimby is a Registered Nurse, for 40 plus years, and is currently working in Southern Maine in Home Health.
 She studied herbalism with Gail Faith Edwards, Mischa Schuler and Deb Mercier.
 Cecilia is a longtime Tai chi practitioner.

-Extraction Presentation with Kathy Gray
+Herbs for Acute Injuries Presentation with Kathy Gray

 Kathy Gray is a community herbalist, energy worker, and forager of wild food and medicine.
 She lives off-grid in the Moosehead Lake Region, but also loves to learn from travel and adventure.
 Home is where the wild heart is!